-How Comments Will be Used
+How Comments Were Used

-After the end of the comment period on October 20, 2023, OCIDA, with assistance as need be from Micron, will collect, review, and summarize the comments received and prepare a final SEQRA Scope.
-The comments received during the scoping period will be considered by OCIDA to define the final scope of the DEIS and inform the related technical analyses and environmental resources to be evaluated.
+After the end of the comment period on October 31, 2023, OCIDA, with assistance as needed from Micron, collected, reviewed, and summarized the comments received and prepared this final SEQRA Scope with attached Response to Comments found in Appendix B. The comments received during the scoping period were considered by OCIDA to define this final scope of the DEIS and to inform the related technical analyses and environmental resources to be evaluated.